The Recovery Coach program saved the State of Illinois more than $6 million between 2000 and 2012. (Source: Ryan & Huang, 2012)

 TASC thanks all the individuals and organizations who helped to make our 2016 Leadership Awards Luncheon a success!

 Read more about event highlights and awards to The Chicago Reporter and John Kaul Greene.

-TASC is a path to health and recovery for people involved in criminal justice, juvenile justice, child welfare, and public health systems in Illinois.
-We are independent advocates and case managers for our clients, helping men, women, and adolescents get the right services to meet their needs.
+TASC is a path to health and recovery for people involved in criminal justice, juvenile justice, child welfare, and public health systems.
+We are advocates, case managers, and direct service providers for our clients, helping men, women, and adolescents get the help they need to be successful in the community.

-Working in partnership with government systems and hundreds of community-based service providers across the state, TASC serves 27,000 people annually.
+Working in partnership with government systems and hundreds of community-based service providers across Illinois, we serve over 27,000 people annually.
 Our programs save taxpayer dollars, reduce drug abuse and recidivism, and motivate long-term success.